exanta-io/exanta-website/src/pages/blog/11_technology_forum.md

     alt: '11th Technology Forum'
     tags: ['events', 'news', 'technology forum', 'confluence challenge', 'invited talk']
 ---
-Pavlos Sermpezis (exanta's co-owner) will present <strong>"exanta's innovative advanced sales forecasting solution"</strong> that won the first prize in the last year's [Confluence Challenge](https://confluence-challenge.net/awards), during the 11th Technology Forum on April 25th 2024, 12.00hrs.
+Pavlos Sermpezis (exanta's co-founder) will present <strong>"exanta's innovative advanced sales forecasting solution"</strong> that won the first prize in the last year's [Confluence Challenge](https://confluence-challenge.net/awards), during the 11th Technology Forum on April 25th 2024, 12.00hrs.

 ## A few words about 11th Technology Forum
 In the modern economic environment, competitiveness relies upon the development of innovative products.
 Knowledge combined with the right technological tools is a key element in the process of developing innovative products & services.
 Knowledge of such tools exists in both industrial bodies (ΙCΤ & other industries) as well as in research organizations (Universities & Research Centres).